con2/konsti/client/src/markdown/KonstiInstructionsEn.md

 - Workshops starting on Saturday after 2PM: Saturday 9AM
 - Workshops starting on Sunday on or before 2PM: Saturday: 6PM
 - Workshops starting on Sunday after 2PM: Sunday 9AM

+### Sign-up period start time for other program

+Sign-up for all other program items that use Konsti starts on Friday at 3PM.